scott-anderson-wc/cs210pub/assignments/a10/jBlobs.md

 see if it has collided with any enemies.
 This rule, odd as it is, has the advantage that an enemy only has to check *one* other blob for collisions, while a player would have to check against every enemy.
-This rule means that the player doesn't have to worry about all the enemies.
+This rule means that the player code doesn't have to worry about all the enemies (the *human* player does).

 Furthermore, enemies can only collide with the Player once.
 This means, for example, that if the enemy moves over the Player in ten steps, that